Mediation, Moderation, and Conditional Process Analysis: The Complete Course On Demand

 Andrew F. Hayes, University of Calgary | $895 (Canadian dollars) + 5% GST.

 Effects that behavioural scientists study usually have boundary conditions (moderation) and always operate through some kind of mechanism (mediation) that is contingent on individual differences, context, or situation (moderated mediation).
 Using the principles of ordinary least squares regression analysis, this on-demand course cover the fundamentals of mediation, moderation, and conditional process analysis and their implementation as well as more complex extensions, with a focus on the PROCESS macro invented by the instructor.
 This course is a combination of our popular introductory course and our continuation "second course" with some extra material not available in either course.
-It is delivered online in asynchronous form from anywhere in the world.
+It is delivered online in asynchronous form from anywhere in the world, with occasional virtual office hours with the instructor available via Zoom.
 There is no set time when you have to be online.
+Class officially begins December 9, 2024, and ends April 9, 2025, but you can begin the course as soon as you register.

 Introduction to Structural Equation Modeling